-Grafted Pear Trees
+Pear Trees For Deer

-Most of these varieties offered for sale by Blue Hill Wildlife Nursery were found by myself when I began my search over 6 years ago for late dropping pears for hunting purposes.
+Most of the Pear trees for deer offered by Blue Hill Wildlife Nursery were found by myself.
+I began my search years ago for late dropping pears for hunting purposes.
 The vast majority of pears being planted for wildlife that are sold commercially today don’t carry fruit much past early November here in Pennsylvania.
-I wasn’t satisfied with just finding a “late dropping pear” ……I wanted a pear that attracted deer, had a great taste, was very productive and vigorous, showed strong resistance to fire blight, and had drop times when I wanted pears hitting the ground.
+I wasn’t satisfied with just finding a “late dropping pear” ……I wanted a pear that attracted deer, had a great taste, are very productive and vigorous.
+Trees that showed strong resistance to fire blight, and had drop times when I wanted pears hitting the ground.

-After watching these pear trees for years and observing how the deer utilized each of these trees, I began propagating the best ones that I wanted for my properties.
+After watching these pear trees for years and observing how the deer utilized each of these pear trees.
+I began propagating the best ones that I wanted for my properties.
 My original plan was that these pears would be MY ADVANTAGE…..for the deer on my properties!!
 I never planned on making these trees for sale to the general public.
 When everyone else’s backyard orchards go bare in early November, I wanted to have an abundance of great tasting pears starting to hit the ground.
 The attraction is like having a standing corn or bean field in the middle of winter!
 This sounds like a sales pitch but it’s not it’s the truth I began planting food plots 20 some years ago and trees soon there after for none other that the purpose to attract and feed the deer I had on my properties.

 This is accomplished through grafting, accentually placing a cutting from the original tree onto the new rootstock.
-Doing this gives many advantages besides be able to tell you exactly when fruit will fall, what it will taste like, how heavy the tree will produce, disease tolerances and a big one early fruit production many of these trees are all fruiting on 1 year old wood and will be producing in as little as 2 to 4 years after planting.
+Doing this gives many advantages besides be able to tell you exactly when fruit will fall, what it will taste like, how heavy the tree will produce, disease tolerances and a big one early fruit production.
+Therefore many of these trees are all fruiting on 1 year old wood and will be producing in as little as 2 to 4 years after planting.